Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: PROPOSED ALGORITHM

+Each constraint-specific auxiliary population has a target size of $N/4$.
+This reduced size is adopted for two reasons.
+First, environmental selection commonly has quadratic complexity with respect to population size, and maintaining full-sized auxiliary populations would substantially increase the computational cost.
+Second, the auxiliary populations are intended to locate informative constraint boundaries rather than precisely approximate the final CPF.
+They therefore require less search precision than $MP$.
+Reducing their sizes improves efficiency while retaining sufficient boundary-tracking capability.
+To support the Differential Evolution (DE) operators, each active auxiliary population is assigned a minimum offspring quota; this quota is set to five in the experiments.

+DCF2D employs two complementary DE operators.
+DE/rand/1 provides strong global exploration and facilitates the discovery of disconnected feasible regions induced by complex constraints.
+In contrast, DE/current-to-pbest/1 introduces directional pressure toward superior individuals.
+This property enables the auxiliary populations to approach and track the corresponding SCPFs or RCPFs efficiently, thereby providing informative guidance to $MP$.

-\textbf{2.
-Stage 1: Global Exploration via Trajectory Analysis (Lines 10, 12-16):} In this stage, $AP_0$ ignores all constraints to approximate the UPF.
-To robustly detect the convergence of $AP_0$ and avoid premature transition due to evolutionary noise, we introduce a Sliding Window Trajectory Analysis.
-Let $\mathcal{C}_t$ be the centroid of $AP_0$ in the objective space at generation $t$.
-The relative movement $M_t$ is defined as:
+\textbf{2) Stage 1: Global Exploration via Trajectory Analysis:} In Stage 1, $AP_0$ ignores all constraints and approximates the UPF.
+A sliding-window trajectory analysis is used to detect its convergence while reducing premature stage transitions caused by evolutionary fluctuations.
+Let $\mathcal{C}_t$ denote the centroid of $AP_0$ in the objective space at generation $t$.
+Its relative movement is defined as

-where $\epsilon$ is a small constant to avoid division by zero.
-We maintain a sliding window of size $W=5$ to record the history of movements.
-The transition to Stage 2 is triggered only when the average movement over the window falls below a threshold $\delta$:
+where $\tau$ is a small positive constant that prevents division by zero.
+A sliding window of size $W=5$ records the recent movements.
+The algorithm enters Stage 2 when their average falls below a threshold $\delta$:

-Upon transition, $AP_0$ is deactivated to save resources, and an initial scan of $LI$ activates the constraint-specific populations.
+After the transition, $AP_0$ is deactivated to release computational resources.
+The algorithm then examines $LI$ and activates the auxiliary populations associated with the detected blocking constraints.

-\textbf{3.
-Stage 2: Event-Driven Co-evolution (Lines 9, 11, 17-23):} This is the core stage where constraints are decoupled.
-DCF2D employs an Event-Driven Mechanism: \begin{itemize} \item \textbf{Resurrection (Activation):} Whenever Algorithm \ref{alg:updateLI} updates $LI$ with new boundary solutions, we check which constraints they violate.
-If a constraint $j$ is violated but $AP_j$ is inactive, $AP_j$ is immediately resurrected with a temporary protection period.
-This ensures the algorithm responds instantly to new barriers encountered by the $MP$. \item \textbf{Dynamic Adjustment (Deactivation):} Active populations are monitored.
-If an $AP_i$ searching in the Positive direction finds no feasible solutions, it switches to Negative to target the RCPF.
-Conversely, if a Negative-direction population becomes dominated by the $MP$ (indicating the barrier is bypassed) and its protection period has expired, it is deactivated. \end{itemize}